sahilpatil121/Olist-Business-Performance-Dashboard/README.md

 * Exported the cleaned tables as CSVs from PostgreSQL.
 * Imported the cleaned dataset into Power BI, establishing a star-schema data model.
 * Utilized intermediate DAX measures for calculating KPIs (Total Revenue, AOV, % Contributions).
-* Designed a two-page interactive dashboard (Overview & Detailed Analysis).
+* Designed a  interactive dashboard (Overview & Detailed Analysis).

 ---